 With exception to above mentioned entities the Group did not identify any CGU for which reasonably possible change in key management assumptions (EBITDA, terminal growth, discount rate) would cause that recoverable amount would decrease below its carrying amount.

 16. Investment property

+31 December 2022 31 December 2021

+Opening balance 19 -

-In millions of EUR 31 December 2022 31 December 2021 Opening balance Transfer from property, plant and equipment 19 - 18 Effects of movements in foreign exchange rate (1) 1 Closing balance 18 19
+Transfer from property, plant and equipment - 18

+Effects of movements in foreign exchange rate (1) 1

+Closing balance 18 19